-AMES Australia is featured as part of our ‘Employment Pathways Across Eastern Melbourne’ series in CCOEI eNews 32.
+AMES Australia is featured as part of our ‘Employment Pathways Across Eastern Melbourne’ series this week.
 We continue with the latest coverage on the easing of Victoria’s pandemic lockdown and offer additional responses to the Federal Budget.
 We also conclude our four-part online CCOEI ‘Twilight Concerts’ series.

 CCOEI eNews 31 continues our series informing Eastern Melbourne’s CALD job-seekers about employment opportunities; this issue features the Salvation Army’s Employment Plus and Melbourne AMEP.
 We offer reactions to the 2020-21 Federal Budget, information about Mental Health Month, and preview our fourth and final free online ‘Twilight Concert’ taking place this Sunday at 6.30pm.